 - Data page of foreign passport or driver’s license (must be a certified true copy)

-- For divorcees, Final Decree of Divorce (certified true copy)
+- For divorcees, the Final Decree of Divorce (certified true copy)

-- Certified true copy of birth certificate of beneficiary (minor children) included in the application;
+- A certified true copy of the birth certificate of the beneficiary (minor children) is included in the application;

-The payment charged for processing fee for primary applicants is A$90.00 and A$45.00 for each beneficiary included in the application.
-Payments can be made through postal money order or bank draft payable to the Philippine Embassy.
+The payment charged for the processing fees for primary applicants is A$90.00 and A$45.00 for each beneficiary included in the application.
+Payments can be made through postal money orders or bank drafts payable to the Philippine Embassy.

 - LODGEMENT.
 The Client submits all documents and requirements at the Dual Citizenship counter of the Philippine Embassy.

 - INTERVIEW.
 The Dual Citizenship officer will interview the applicant and evaluate the documents at hand.
-If the documents are enough and complete, the applicant proceeds to the next step.
-However, if the documents are insufficient then the officer will list additional documents needed and the processing will commence once required documents are completely submitted.
+The applicant proceeds to the next step if the documents are enough and complete.
+However, if the documents are insufficient then the officer will list additional documents needed and the processing will commence once the required documents are completely submitted.

 - PAYMENT.
 After all the documents are completed the applicant pays the required fees at the cashier.